 - GROM.
 Ex Urbe says: An extremely trendy, all-natural, eco-friendly chain with biodegradable spoons etc. GROM’s ingredients are reliably top notch, but in my opinion their flavors vary a lot in quality between the really successful ones and ones where the balance just isn’t refined quite right to get the most out of flavors (especially seasonal ones).
 Their cream flavors are, in my experience, more reliably excellent than their sorbets.
 Recommended flavors: Caramel above all (powerful salted caramel), pear and apple (in fall/winter), grapefruit (in winter/spring), “Crema di GROM,” and also their hot chocolate, which is excellent and extremely thick.
 Reliably good granita as well, and they have it earlier in the year than many places do it (it’s usually summer only but GROM offers it in early spring).
 GROM is often not as good as local individual top quality gelato places but far above average, so a good fallback if you aren’t sure of finding a local gem.
 Open late, which is convenient.
 Locations in many Italian cities, New York, Malibu, Paris, Osaka, and Tokyo.

 - La Romana is another chain that has gelateria around Italy and also in Valencia, Madrid, Dusseldorf and Vienna.
-We haven’t encountered it yet, but reader Jeff Rose recommends it.
+We haven’t encountered it yet, but readers Jeff Rose and Phil Koop recommend it.

 - Rivareno.
 Ex Urbe says: I was blown away by the quality of the Florence Rivareno, so was overjoyed to discover that it is a chain, and starting to spread outside Italy.
 Rivareno has an extraordinary soft texture, and intense, well-rounded flavors.
 Branches in Sydney, Australia, and in Malta, as well as 13 Italian cities.
 Their basic “fior di panna” is hard to rival, their Crema Fiorenina is egg custard infused with citrus, and their Alice, Contessa, and other mixes use subtle flavors like toasted pine nuts to create delicate blends.
 Their sorbets are seasonal and reliable, their granitas overpoweringly strong, and their hot chocolate is first rate.
 In my opinion, if anyone is thinking of starting up a career as a gelato maker and wants to open a franchise of one of these big chains, I recommend Rivareno since it’s stunningly good, and somehow feels less hype-saturated than the more famous GROM and Venchi, even if it doesn’t have quite the same fame.